WeGoWinPrikitiw/pico/README.md

 ## Deployment

-### Automated Deployment with Canister ID Management
+### Automated Deployment with Complete Canister Management

-The project now includes an automated canister management system that eliminates hardcoded canister IDs and provides a single source of truth for all canister configurations.
+The project features a comprehensive, automated canister management system that eliminates hardcoded canister IDs and provides seamless synchronization between dfx deployment state and your application code - for both **frontend** and **backend**.

 #### Quick Start